pinecone-io/pinecone-dotnet-client/reference.md

 <dl>
 <dd>

-Rerank items according to their relevance to a query.
+Rerank documents according to their relevance to a query.

 For guidance and examples, see [Rerank documents](https://docs.pinecone.io/guides/inference/rerank).
 </dd>